JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines-with-explanations.md

 - Use generics when appropriate
 - Leverage auto-imports for types
 - Avoid using "any" type
+- write erasableSyntaxOnly compliant code only (no enums, namespaces, and class parameter properties)

 **Explanation:**
 - TypeScript catches type-related errors at compile time rather than runtime